40 Of The Most Embarrassing Situations That People Have Ever Been In, As Shared In This Twitter Thread

 To gain insight into the experience of feeling socially awkward, Clegg undertook what scientists call a narrative study, in which he and his research team asked participants to report in-depth about a particular instance.

-They used a semi-structured interview that allowed participants the freedom to describe their experiences but also provided some guidance so that the responses would be easily interpretable.
+They used a semi-structured interview that allowed participants the freedom to describe their embarrassing stories and experiences but also provided some guidance so that the responses would be easily interpretable.

 Clegg and his team discussed each of the responses, searching for common themes.
 The participants included undergraduates as well as people of different ages and walks of life, including a man in his 90s.

-The goal was to go in-depth into the respondents' narratives, rather than to count proportions, as is done in other similar surveys.
-This made the findings particularly helpful in gaining an inside look into the experience of social awkwardness.
+The goal was to go in-depth into the respondents’ narratives rather than to count proportions, as is done in other similar surveys.
+This made the findings particularly helpful in gaining an inside look into the experience of embarrassing things in social environments.

 "Tense or uncertain social situations were the first type of awkwardness that Clegg and his team identified," Whitbourne said.